open-edge-insights/eii-core/common/libs/EIIMessageBus/README.md

 configuration file needs to be changed to reflect the different socket file name.

-To make this easy, the EII ZeroMQ Broker provides example configurations for TCP and IPC which use the same socket directory / files and (host, port) combinations to easily try out this feature.
+To make this easy, the ZeroMQ Broker provides example configurations for TCP and IPC which use the same socket directory / files and (host, port) combinations to easily try out this feature.